keithrbennett/rexe/README.md

 * `-ij` - parse that __input__ with __JSON__; `self` will be the parsed object
 * `-oy` - __output__ the final value as __YAML__

-If input comes from a file, rexe determines the input format from the file's extension, and it's even simpler:
+If input comes from a JSON or YAML file, rexe determines the input format from the file's extension, and it's even simpler:

 ```
 ➜  ~   rexe -f eur_rates.json -oy